GBJim/tfo-docker/README.md

 # This is a Dockerfile that builds a docker image of [Tensor Flow Object Detection Models](https://github.com/tensorflow/models/tree/master/object_detection)
+## WARNING!
+The detection of speed of this Docker image is much slower than .
+Please refer to [this thread](https://github.com/tensorflow/models/issues/1715) for more detail
 ## The current version supports CUDA8.0.
 Be sure you are using Nvidia Driver >= 367

 <p align="center">